How Do I Become a Member of St. Clement's?

 Individuals become members of the church in five ways:

-2. By being "confirmed" at St. Clement's by an Anglican Bishop.
+- By being "confirmed" at St. Clement's by an Anglican bishop.
 Confirmation is when those who have been baptized receive the "laying on of hands" by a bishop of the church.
-Confirmation Classes are offered for youths and adults during the year.
+Confirmation classes are offered for youths and adults during the year.

-4. By having your baptism recorded at St. Clement's, and purposing to receive the Sacrament of Confirmation, which is the laying on of hands by a Bishop.
+- By having your baptism recorded at St. Clement's and purposing to receive the Sacrament of Confirmation, which is the laying on of hands by a Bishop.
 Classes throughout the year prepare children and adults for confirmation.

-5. By having your membership transferred from an Anglican Church.
+- By having your membership transferred from an Anglican church.
 Call the church office to see if your membership can be transferred to St. Clement's.
 For churches that do not transfer membership, you may have your baptism recorded at St. Clement's.

 To be a voting member you must:

-1. Have your baptism recorded by one of the means listed above
+- Have your baptism recorded by one of the means listed above.

-4. Be confirmed or received into the Anglican Church
+- Be confirmed or received into the Anglican Church.

 Note: To vote, you must be a "giver of record," which means you have made a donation attributable to you at least once in the previous year.
-This can be done using an envelope with your name on it, or a check, or some other means to identify yourself.
+This can be done using an envelope with your name on it or a check, or by giving online.